Vishnusanjeev14/CMT-Predictive-Generative-Modeler/README.md

 Step 1: Install Dependencies Install all the required Python libraries from the requirements.txt file.

-Bash
+'''bash
-pip install -r requirements.txt
+pip install -r requirements.txt'''

 Step 2: Train the AI Models You must run both training scripts to generate the models that the app.py server needs.
 A. Train the Predictive Model: This script reads cmt_synthetic_dataset.csv and creates rf_model.pkl, encoder.pkl, and scaler.pkl.

-Bash
+'''bash
-python create_models.py
+python create_models.py'''

 B. Train the Generative Model: This script reads cmt_synthetic_dataset.csv, trains the CGAN, and creates the checkpoints/cgan_checkpoint_epoch400.pt file.

-Bash
+'''bash
-python tabular_cgan.py --data cmt_synthetic_dataset.csv --out cmt_synthetic_generated.csv
+python tabular_cgan.py --data cmt_synthetic_dataset.csv --out cmt_synthetic_generated.csv'''

 Step 3: Run the Web Application Once both models are trained and their files are present, you can start the Flask web server.

-Bash
+'''bash
-python -m flask run
+python -m flask run'''

 Open your web browser and go to http://127.0.0.1:5000 to see the application live.